 ability to do so and the placement of the students will be based on the need to meet the documented student accommodation.

 - Can I still live where I want to live even though I have an approved accommodation?
 Students with approved accommodations can preference building locations and floors.

-However, the Office of Residence Life may not be able to accommodate all preferences.
+However, the Office of Residential & First-Year Programs may not be able to accommodate all preferences.
 Meeting the required accommodation is the priority.

 - What if the only accommodation that is needed for my disability is air conditioning?
 Upperclass students with disabilities that ONLY require air conditioning will

 participate in the regular housing selection process and will be required to submit the self-disclosure form and supporting documentation by July 11, 2014.
 Incoming first-year and

 transfer students’ deadline is also July 11, 2014.
 If a student is approved for air conditioning and he/she is not living in an air-conditioned building, Facilities Services will

 - Does a documented diagnosis of ADD or ADHD automatically qualify me to live in a single?
 No. Each requests for accommodation is made on a case-by-case basis and is considered

 based on the individual student’s disability and supporting documentation in consultation with Health and/or Counseling Services.
 Not all students with ADD or ADHD are best supported by